madhukar-git/system-design-primer/README.md

 ### Client caching

-Caches can be located on the client side (OS or browser), [server side](#reverse-proxy-web-server), or in a distinct cache layer.
+Caches can be located on the client side (OS or browser), [server side- # ](#reverse-proxy-web-server), or in a distinct cache layer.

 ### CDN caching

-[CDNs](#content-delivery-network) are considered a type of cache.
+[CDNs- # ](#content-delivery-network) are considered a type of cache.

 ### Web server caching

-[Reverse proxies](#reverse-proxy-web-server) and caches such as [Varnish- ext ](https://www.varnish-cache.org/) can serve static and dynamic content directly.
+[Reverse proxies- # ](#reverse-proxy-web-server) and caches such as [Varnish- ext ](https://www.varnish-cache.org/) can serve static and dynamic content directly.
 Web servers can also cache requests, returning responses without having to contact application servers.

 ### Database caching